Medaware-org/antg-avis/README.md

-# ANTG MDK Library
+# Anterogradia Versatile Integration Suite
-The Medaware Design Kit Library for Anterogradia.
+The Medaware Library Suite for integrating Anterogradia into the MaW ecosystem.

 ### Building